 Chicken Nachos

-Forget politics.
-The Super Bowl is America’s Grand Old Party and the XLII-th contest happens February 3.
+The Super Bowl is America’s Grand Old Party and the annual extravaganza happens every February.

 St. Louisans, we may miss the Kurt Warner glory years, but look on the bright side.
-The Rams’ 3 – 13 season lets us point our remote controls to the Big Game’s best plays: the television commercials, the half-time show and the party food.
+Now that the Rams have up and moved themselves back to LA, lets us point our remote controls to the Big Game’s best plays: the television commercials, the half-time show and the party food.
 Go team!

 Hands-on time: 30 minutes